 What to Do on Maggie Island in 2 Days

-1. Do the Forts Walk
+1. Go on the Forts Walk

-The Forts Walk is an easy but beautiful hike that offers jaw-dropping views of the island’s many bays.
-This 1.5-hour walk is also a journey through Magnetic Island’s history and involvement in World War II; as you hike, you will come across different structures and sites which the Australian forces built to prepare for a Japanese invasion.
+This 1.5-hour walk is a journey through Magnetic Island’s history and involvement in World War II.
+As you hike, you’ll come across different structures and sites that the Australian forces built to prepare for a potential Japanese invasion.

 2. Find a Wild Koala